lucasart/c-chess-cli/README.md

 ## How to use ?

-`c-chess-cli [-option [value1[:value2]]] ...`

 ### Example

 ```
 ./c-chess-cli -cmd demolito:../Engines/critter_1.6a -options Hash=8,Threads=2:Threads=1 \
-    -games 8 -concurrency 4 -openings ../spsa/book.epd -repeat -movetime 100 -depth 10 \
+    -games 8 -concurrency 4 -openings ../spsa/book.epd -repeat -movetime 0.15 -depth 10 \
     -resign 3,700 -draw 8,10 -pgnout out.pgn
 ```

-### General options
+### Options

-Syntax: `-option value`, where some options expect a value, others don't (just flags).

-- chess960: Use Chess960/FRC castling rules.
+Syntax: `-option value`.

+List:
 - concurrency c: Number of threads used to play games concurrently.
-- debug: Write all I/O communication with engines to file(s).
-This produces `c-chess-cli.id.log`,
-where `id` is the thread id (range `0..concurrency-1`).
 - draw n,s: Draw when |score| <= s (in cp) for n consecutive moves, for both sides.
 - games n: Number of games
 - openings file: Takes `file` in EPD format for opening positions.
 - pgnout file: Output file where games are written, in PGN format.
+- resign n,s: Resign when score <= -s (in cp) for n consecutive moves, for the losing side.
+- tc x/y+z: set time control to x moves in y sec (repeating) + z sec increment per move. x/y corresponds to a standard tournament time control, y+z corresponds to a standard increment time control, and y corresponds to a sudden death time control.

+### Flags

+Syntax: `-flag`.

+List:
+- chess960: Use Chess960/FRC castling rules.
+- debug: Write all I/O communication with engines to file(s).
+This produces `c-chess-cli.id.log`,
+where `id` is the thread id (range `0..concurrency-1`).
 - random: Start from a random opening in the EPD file.
 Proceed sequentially afterwards.
-- resign n,s: Resign when score <= -s (in cp) for n consecutive moves, for the losing side.
 - repeat: Repeat each opening twice, with each engine playing both sides.
-- tc x/y+z: set time control to x moves in y sec (repeating) + z sec increment per move. x/y corresponds to a standard tournament time control, y+z corresponds to a standard increment time control, and y corresponds to a sudden death time control.

 ### Engine options